Lead Service FAQ

 The non-compliance of current lead regulations in Flint, Michigan in 2016 has raised concerns within the EPA and WDNR on lead water services.
 In particular, it has been demonstrated that the potential for increased lead levels exist when fixing a leaking lead service or when only part of a lead water service is replaced.
 Due to this experience in Flint, Michigan, the AWWA and several other organizations have issued policy statements that the goal of all water utilities must be to remove all lead material water service lines.
 The WDNR has developed a pro-active approach and approved Principal Forgiveness (PF) funds for municipalities to replace customer-owned lead service lines (LSL) that will result in the complete replacement of the LSL.
 MPU applied and qualified for principal forgiveness funding for 2017, 2018, 2021, and 2022.

 MPU received funding from the WDNR to assist in LSL replacements in 2024.
-We’re still working through the details of our program.
+If your home qualifies, we will reach out to you.

 1. What is a water service?